Skip to content

 • Pilina Circle (Register at: https://go.hawaii.edu/anN)

-• Description: Join us for a conversation on how to build relationships and connections with those who have different perspectives & across conflict and difference (i.e. at home, on campus, with loved ones, with the election, etc.).
+• Description: This panel is a conversation on how to build relationships and connections with those who have different perspectives & across conflict and difference (i.e. at home, on campus, with loved ones, with the election, etc.).
 Lost trust in people and institutions?
 This session explores personal experiences and offers a call to action for individual change and rebuilding trust through human connection and collective action.

 Resources